Dr-Harrison-Wells/blog/src/content/posts/video.md

 ---
 title: Include Video in the Posts
-published: 2023-08-01
+published: 2025-08-10
+tags: [Markdown, .NET Core,ffmpeg]
 description: This post demonstrates how to include embedded video in a blog post.
-tags: [Example, Video]
-category: Examples
+category: React
 draft: false
 ---